vertec-io/pl3xus/docs-site/content/docs/core/examples/index.md

 ---
 # Examples

-Working example walkthroughs for the bevy_eventwork ecosystem.
+Working example walkthroughs for the pl3xus ecosystem.

 ## Contents